 Slate tiles from Penrhyn quarry

-Roof well repairs
+Roof well repairs in progress

 Explore Cavendish Hall